What is the GGS about and what information is collected?

 I participated in the survey but now I would like to withdraw and have my information deleted.
 How can I do this?

 Whilst we are obviously disappointed when anyone decides to withdraw from the study, you have the right to have all of your data deleted.
 To do this, you will need to contact the agency who conducted the interview or contacted you about participating in the survey.
-They will be able to locate your record and we will then delete both your personal information held by the survey organization and the responses your provided in the survey.
-Please do not contact the GGP Central Office in order to delete your data.
+They will be able to locate your record and we will then delete both your personal information held by the survey organisation and the responses you provided in the survey.
+Please do not contact the GGP Central Hub in order to delete your data.
 Because we do not hold personal data, it is impossible for us to locate your record and delete it.
-The survey organization in your country does have personal information and they can then tell us your unique identifying number and we will then delete that record.
+The survey organisation in your country stores personal information and they can then tell us your unique identifying number and we will then delete that record.